also-rocky/rocky_wow/README.md

         Alias for modify.

-If you need some inspiration or help getting started on writing modifications using monocecil, checkout he fork "rock-wow/mods.cs".
-There you see how I implemented my modifications.
+If you need some inspiration or help getting started on writing modifications using monocecil, checkout he fork "rock-wow/mods.cs" under branch "rocky".
+There you see can see how I implemented my modifications.

 The modifications are all targeted at the Assembly_CSharp.dll, which contains the games core logic.
 If you want to expand this you'll have to extend or rewrite my tools.